Infertility in women

 - The dominant follicle produces estrogen.
 The other follicles stop growing and disintegrate.

 Ovulatory Phase.
 The ovulatory phase occurs halfway through the menstrual cycle (about 14 days after the start of the follicular phase.)
 Ovulation, the critical process for conception, occurs during the ovulatory phase.
 A woman’s fertile period starts about 3 - 5 days before ovulation and ends 24 - 48 hours after it.
 During the ovulatory phase:

 - The increase in estrogen from the dominant follicle triggers a surge in LH.
-As estrogen levels rise, they also prompt the cervix to secrete more mucus to help nourish and propel sperm to the egg.
+As estrogen levels rise, they prompt the cervix to secrete more mucus to help nourish and propel sperm to the egg.

 - The LH surge signals the dominant follicle to burst and release the developed egg into the fallopian tube.
 The release of the egg is called ovulation.
 Once in the fallopian tube, the egg is in place for fertilization.